 In this policy terms such as 'photography', 'pictures', 'images', 'camera', 'device' and 'digital technology' include both still and video media.
-The term 'camera' includes mobile phones, ipads, Kindles and all other equipment which has the capacity to take images and the capability to share them.
+The term 'camera' includes mobile phones, ipads and other equipment which has the capacity to take photographs.

 At Edenhurst Preparatory School we recognise that the appropriate use of photography enhances many aspects of school life and the pupils' education.
 Mobile phone technology has become more sophisticated over recent years and will continue to evolve.
 Wireless connections in particular, extend the capabilities of mobile phones further; which allow access to new content and services, such as the internet, social networking sites and instant messaging.
 Many mobile phones offer camera, video and audio recording as standard.
 Mobile phones, alongside other technologies, aim to change the way we communicate.
 This speed of communication often provides security and reassurance; however, as with any other form of technology, there are associated risks.